EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 It will be up to you to determine what type of client you are dealing with.
 Use your past experiences with people to figure this out.
 It can be hard.
-You have to make sure you don't insult someone's intelligence, and at the same time you need to know if they have it!
+You have to make sure you don't insult someone's intelligence, and at the same time you need to know on what level you should attempt to communicate with them.
 I have found it's best to let the client talk, try to ask "steering" questions, that can unearth what level of experience you are dealing with.
 These conversations will set the stage for the rest of the project.
 You will determine how much you will need to supply in the way of structure and advice